Susizhou/Family-Recipes/pizzas/base.md

 - 2 cups of water

 ## Steps
-- mix everything and wait
+- mix everything and wait for 15 minutes